 Completing projects on time by breaking down the work into small manageable tasks

-Dividing the whole project into small manageable tasks also known as Sprints will help product or software development teams to complete the project on time.
+Dividing the whole project into small manageable tasks also known as Sprints.
+It will help product or software development teams to complete the project on time.

 Self-organized teams have better success-rate and are free to make decisions that will help complete the tasks easily